History of surfing: Peru

 Archaeologists have found that the practice of riding a vessel with a wave was utilized since the pre-Inca cultures around three to five thousand years ago.
-The Moche culture used the caballito de totora (little horse of totora), with archaeological evidence showing its use around 200 CE.
+The Moche culture used the caballito de totora (little horse of totora), a type of reed found in the lagoons of northern Peru, with archaeological evidence showing its use around 200 CE.

 An early description of the Inca surfing was documented by Jesuit missionary José de Acosta in his 1590 publication Historia natural y moral de las Indias, writing:

 It is true to see them go fishing in Callao de Lima, was for me a thing of great recreation, because there were many and each one in a balsilla caballero, or sitting stubbornly cutting the waves of the sea, which is rough where they fish, they looked like the Tritons, or Neptunes, who paint upon the water.

 To this day Caballitos de Totora are still used by local fishermen and can also be ridden by tourists for recreational purposes.